©2021 William A. Lasher

 Kurniawan telegraphed Molly to say the damage to the Amelia Snavely was substantial, but the propulsion system was unharmed, and the airship could continue on to Hong Kong at a lower altitude.
 A message from Captain Galloway arrived next – he congratulated us on downing the pirate ships, and said the captain of the Windhover sent his thanks.

 The squadron fell back into formation, now sailing just a few hundred yards above the surface of the ocean.
 We caught up with the Windhover, and provided the merchant ship with a military escort for the remainder of their journey; it was another eighty miles or so to the busy port.

 I climbed down to the rear gun emplacement where I had a view of the thick black smoke rising up from the smoldering wreckage still floating on top of the choppy seas.
 I sat in quiet contemplation as I watched the scene of the battle growing smaller behind us.

 The confrontation with the automated pirates had taken us by surprise.
 When Molly received the advisory, she thought the probability of encountering the outlaw ships was small, and it seemed incredible that a gang of robots could hijack two airships in the first place.
 Could there have been someone or some thing behind their malicious actions?

 The airship station was on the north side of Hong Kong Island, at the edge of Victoria Harbor, a deep, well sheltered anchorage known to the Chinese as hèung-gáwng, or fragrant harbor, named after the scent of its sandalwood incense factories.
 The terrain was mountainous and the climate wet.

 The British took possession of Hong Kong Island and the adjacent Kowloon Peninsula after defeating the Qing Dynasty in two wars fought over the opium trade.
 By the time our airship squadron landed in February of 1883, Hong Kong was a busy seaport and manufacturing center.
-A densely populated city, it was in many ways similar to London – a small sized aristocracy growing rich as a result of the industrial revolution, with a rapidly expanding mass of poor immigrants seeking work.
+A densely populated city, it was in many ways similar to London – a small sized aristocracy growing rich as a result of the industrial revolution, and a rapidly expanding mass of poor immigrants seeking work.